-Implementing this test in Allegro SI raises some considerations.
+Implementing this test in simulation tools raises some considerations.
 The RTTL is physically a 10-meter cable captured in an S-Parameter model file.
 While using a long cable helped the spec writers achieve the desired amount of loss (~15dB at 3 GHz), it also introduces a long time delay that is untypical of SAS interconnect.
-Since a signal requires ~46nS to traverse the RTTL in one direction, this delay does not naturally fit into the default characterization time hard-coded into Channel Analysis.
+Since a signal requires ~46nS to traverse the RTTL in one direction, this delay does not naturally fit into default characterization times hard-coded into simulation tools.
 (For example, the worst-case 37" WC2 channel shown in the next section requires only 6nS for end-to-end propagation.)
-This issue should be watched carefully when using the RTTL in any tool.
-Fortunately for the testing that follows, the data derived from the default characterization did not vary significantly from the data derived using a manually configured longer characterization (manual process described in [a]).
+This issue should be watched carefully when using the RTTL.